Elearnmarkets - Financial Market Learning

 Well, a shooting star is a bearish candlestick pattern having a long upper shadow and no lower shadow at all.

-Let us discuss this bearish reversal candlestick pattern in details:
+Let us discuss this bearish reversal candlestick pattern in detail:

 Table Of Contents